omnect/omnect-device-service/README.md

 ## What is demo-portal-module
-This module on the device side is designed to **demonstrate** the  workflow:
+This module on the device side is designed to **demonstrate** the  workflows:
 - factory reset
 - iot-hub-device-update user consent